This is How Many Hours Bloggers Work Per Week

 This is how many hours bloggers work per week — Conclusion

-The amount of hours bloggers work per week varies greatly depending on a number of factors, the age and stage of the blogs being the most relevant.
+The amount of hours bloggers work per week varies greatly depending on a number of factors, the age and stage of their blogs being the most relevant.

 If you start a blog while still working a full-time job, you’ll have to organize your schedule to treat your blog as a part-time job.

-As a blogger, you will have to work a lot harder at the beginning, to not earn anything.
+As a blogger, you will have to work a lot harder at the beginning, probably without earning anything yet.

-After an average period of 3 years, your blog will already be generating a full-time income and you’ll easily be able to only work around 2 to 9 hours on your blog per week.
+However, after an average period of 3 years, your blog will already be generating a full-time income and you’ll easily be able to only work around 5 to 29 hours on your blog per week.

 Sounds good, isn’t it?

-Just remember never to neglect the hours dedicated to work on your blog, even if you are feeling unmotivated!
-Remember that a blog is like a plant that you have to water and sun for a specific period before it starts to bear fruit and you can harvest it.
+Just remember never to neglect the hours dedicated to working on your blog, even if you are feeling unmotivated.
+Remember that a blog is like a plant that you have to water and sun for a specific period before it starts to bear fruit, so you can harvest it.